SerenTera/tera-notifier/README.md

 ## Developing modules to use tera-notifier
 If you are not looking to develop other modules to use tera-notifier, then this portion is not necessary for you.

-Refer to 'Relavant guide part from Original readme' section for all available properties you can use to craft the notification
+Refer to `Original readme` for all available properties you can use to craft the notification

 #### Simple method
 Similar to command module, simply use `.message()` or `.messageafk()` methods as examplified below: